View your annual payouts - and adjust your plan

 Endowment pension and old-age savings

 Endowment pensions and old-age savings can be paid out all at once, or you can leave the money with PFA until you need it.
 This way, your savings will continue to generate returns.
 You can also choose to reinvest the money through PFA Bank and get a strong return potential along with flexible payout options.

-It is also possible to split the payout into smaller portions or convert the endowment pension to an instalment pension.
+You can split the payout into smaller portions.
+You can postpone the payout until 20 years after your public old-age retirement age.
+You can convert an endowment pension into an instalment pension, and an old age savings plan into an instalment pension or a life pension.
 This may be a good idea if you do not pay the highest tax rate and don't stand to lose the public retirement pension supplement.
 You can also use the money to pay down your mortgage – however, this may involve a risk if the terms for mortgage loans change and you are planning to turn property value into cash at some point in time.
 Some also choose to reinvest the money (after taxes) in a life pension.